YiCQi/YiCQi.github.io/_cats/putao.md

   - /images/cats/putao7.jpg
 ---

-Putao is a gentle and affectionate seal bicolor Ragdoll who loves human company and behaves obediently.
+Putao is Coco's dad.
+He is a gentle and affectionate seal bicolor Ragdoll who loves human company and behaves obediently.

 Though he doesn’t seem to eat much, he’s surprisingly chubby.

 He is always polite toward people — but not quite so with Coco.

 He often chases Coco around and engages in playful wrestling, perhaps as a father’s way of teaching discipline.

 Despite this, Putao remains a gentleman: at mealtime, he always waits for Coco to finish eating before starting on his own.